Skip to content

-The previous post in the series discussed possible options to hide Sliver c2 on the public internet.
-Cloudflares tunnel feature was used as an example implementation to tunnel Implant traffic through cloudflares edge network.
-The benefit of this modell is that the c2 backend is not directly exposed to the public internet and cloudflare generates and presents a valid TLS certificate for the tunnel entry domain.
+The preceding post in this series detailed methodologies for concealing Sliver Command and Control (C2) infrastructure on the public internet.
+Cloudflare tunnels were demonstrated as an effective implementation to encapsulate implant traffic through Cloudflare’s edge network.
+The primary advantage of this architecture is that the C2 backend is shielded from direct exposure to the public internet, and Cloudflare automatically provisions and presents a valid TLS certificate for the entry domain.

 One of Fox-IT’s InTELL analysts, with a trained eye for HTTP header anomalies, spotted an unusual space in the response of a Cobalt Strike team server in one of our global investigations into malicious activity.
 Though this might seem irrelevant to a casual observer, details such as these can make a substantial difference in combating malicious activity, and warranted additional research into the set-up of the team servers.

-JARM is an active TLS server fingerprinting tool created by Salesforce engineering.
-JARM offers the possibilty to fingerprint TLS Servers with the following goals:
+JARM is an active TLS server fingerprinting tool developed by Salesforce Engineering.
+It provides the capability to profile TLS servers with the following operational objectives:

 [Client] [Server]